Franklyne-kibet/accidents-data-pipeline/README.md

 Many thanks to:

 - DataTalks.Club - for the opportunity to learn more about data engineering 👏.
-- SOBHAN MOOSAVI - for providing me with the dataset I extracted from Kaggle and used.
+- SOBHAN MOOSAVI - for providing me with the dataset I extracted from Kaggle and used 👏.